Grand Energy Saver $2k rebate - Restaurant, retail, lodging staff, teachers, first responders, nonprofit, government employees automatically qualify!

-Sustainable Grand is a Grand County non-profit, helping to protect the planet and create a more environmentally friendly community.
+Sustainable Grand is a Grand County non-profit focused on reducing greenhouse gas (GHG) emissions and supporting a more energy-efficient, resilient community.

 Below are some of the reasons sustainability is particularly important in our county: